kubernetes-sigs/gateway-api/geps/gep-5224/index.md

   only via an external component?** Some cloud load balancers cannot express arbitrary pre-routing filter chains natively.
-Whether such implementations can conform by delegating to a sidecar, whether they must decline `httpPreRoutingFilters` entirely, or whether a partial conformance level is defined, is left open.
+Whether such implementations can conform by delegating to a sidecar, whether they must decline `httpFilters` entirely, or whether a partial conformance level is defined, is left open.
 * **Does `ExternalAuth` need pre-routing-specific configuration knobs?** The identical `HTTPExternalAuthFilter` payload works in both phases today, but